sippsolutions/reCAPTCHA/README.md

 # sippsolutions reCAPTCHA
-reCAPTCHA Plugin designed for Magento CE 1.9.x and EE 1.14.x
+reCAPTCHA Module designed for Magento CE 1.9.x and EE 1.14.x

 ## Usage
-Simply copy the module into your Magento instance.
-It's done!
+1. Copy the module into your Magento instance.
+2. Retrieve your public and private key at https://www.google.com/recaptcha/admin
+3. Add the keys to your magento configuration (under System > Configuration > sippsolutions > reCAPTCHA)
+4. It's done!

 ## Configuration
 There are a few configuration options: